Paulo Gustavo: Personal life

 Born and raised in a middle-class family in the city of Niterói, in Greater Rio de Janeiro, Gustavo studied at the traditional Colégio Salesiano during elementary school.
 Openly homosexual since adolescence, on 20 December 2015, he married dermatologist Thales Bretas.
 On 13 October 2017, Gustavo announced on his Instagram that he and his husband would be the parents of twins, whom they planned to name Gael and Flora, conceived through surrogacy, but the babies died in a miscarriage.
 They thought about giving up on becoming parents, but decided to look for another surrogate.
 On 18 August 2019, in a post on his Instagram, he announced the birth of the couple's children, called Romeu and Gael, from different surrogates.

 Illness and death

 On 13 March 2021, Gustavo was admitted with a diagnosis of COVID-19.
 On 2 April, his illness worsened and he was introduced to extracorporeal membrane oxygenation.
 On 3 May, even after improving in the previous days, Gustavo suffered a pulmonary embolism, which caused a significant worsening of his health.
 The medical report released that day said his condition was "unstable and extremely serious."
 On the afternoon of the following day, 4 May, a medical report stated that Gustavo's condition was irreversible, but he still had vital signs.
 He later died that same night, at 9:12 pm (local time), at the age of 42.

+Paulo Gustavo's life and career are depicted in the 2026 biographical musical play Meu Filho é Um Musical.
+The play was written by Fil Braz and directed by Ju Amaral and João Fonseca.
+Paulo Gustavo is portrayed by actors João Pedro Chaseliov and Pierre Baitelli.